manoellvitor/e2e-pw-xe-currency/README.md

 ```
  In order to see the GitHub Actions running I recomend forking the project first.
  Then clone it from your github forked link.

+ If Running the tests localy need to uncoment this line in the spec.ts files:
+ await currencyPage.acceptCookies();

 ```

 1. Clone the GitHub Repo and install dependencies